VCityTeam/UD-SV/Install.md

  * [How to compute 3DTiles TEMPORAL tileset and web visualize it](#how-to-compute-3dtiles-temporal-tileset-and-web-visualize-it)

 ## General description
-RICT offers a [set of web based online demos](http://rict.liris.cnrs.fr/index.html) that illustrate various visualizations/applications on top city related data.
+RICT offers a [set of web based online demos](http://rict.liris.cnrs.fr/UDVDemo-2/UDV/UDV-Core/) that illustrate various visualizations/applications on top city related data.
 Each such demo is achieved by quickly integrating some of the [free and open available software components](Doc/Devel/Architecture#components-names) (front or backend sides).
 The general architectural diagram goes (refer to the [architecture section](Doc/Devel/Architecture) for further details)

 ![](Install/Images/FourTierArchitectureRICT.png)

 In order to install the [web based online demos](http://rict.liris.cnrs.fr/index.html) you will need to install some of the following software components
-  - [Web client (install)](#client-install): a WebGL/[iTowns](http://www.itowns-project.org/) based javascript web framework for 3D geospatial data visualisation
-  - Backend-side components
-    - [3DCityDB (install)](#install-3dcitydb): a CityGML based geographical database

     - [UDV-server (install)](#install-udv-server): a set of city data treatments
     - [py3dtiles (install)](#install-py3dtiles): the python wrapping of [3DTiles](https://github.com/AnalyticalGraphicsInc/3d-tiles) the tiled interchange format for geographical data
     - [a 3dtiles web server (install)](#install-a-3dtiles-web-server): a web server of city data